256dpi/fire/README.md

 ```

 - Fields of the type `*bson.ObjectId` are treated as optional relationships
-- To one relationships can also have additional tags.
+- To one relationships can also have additional tags following the special relationship tag.

 _Note: To one relationship fields should be excluded from the attributes object by using the `json:"-"` struct tag._